Harrysdad2/Harrysdad2.github.io/commissions.md

 ![Timber]({{ site.baseurl }}/images/pam timber.jpg)

-This was sent to it's new home near Peterborough using a courier collect and deliver service.
+This was sent to its new home near Peterborough using a courier collect and deliver service.
 Clearly it had to be properly packed and many cardboard boxes were re-purposed in doing this!

 ![Details]({{ site.baseurl }}/images/pam details.jpg)
 ![Finished obelisk]({{ site.baseurl }}/images/pamsobelisk1.jpg)